tonyjurg/TasmotaTimer/docs/implementationDescription.md

 3. **Secure Communication**:
    - Implement HTTPS on the Node.js server to encrypt data between the user interface and server.
    - Use strong passwords and change them regularly for both users and the Tasmota devices.

-#### Key Functions and Logic

-1. **User Authentication**:
-   - Implemented in `index.js` using hashed passwords stored in `config.json`.
-   - Utilizes Basic Authentication for securing routes.

-2. **Device Commands**:
-   - Commands to control Tasmota devices are sent via HTTP requests.
-   - Functions such as `togglePower`, `setTimerWithDelta`, and `clearTimer` in `index.html` manage user interactions.
-   - Corresponding handlers in `index.js` (`handleSetPower`, `handleSetTimer`, etc.) execute the commands on devices.

-3. **Real-Time Updates**:
-   - The web interface uses JavaScript to periodically update device status.
-   - WebSocket connection established in `index.html` for real-time communication and status updates.

 #### Troubleshooting